-This procedure is not recommended for heating mantles (see Section 2.3) and has not effect on the cooling outlet.
+This procedure is not recommended for heating mantles (see Section 2.3).

-In the majority of cases, the procedure above results in stable temperature control with any heater.
-A second version of the autotune routine is available and can be used when the heater is already at or close to the set point, is being tuned at a temperature close to room temperature, or for very fine control in demanding situations.
+In the majority of cases, the normal autotune procedure results in stable temperature control with any heater.
+A second version of the autotune routine is available and can be used when the heater is 1) at the set point, 2) is being tuned close to room temperature, or 3) for very fine control in demanding situations.
 If stable temperature control doesn't result after performing the first autotune routine, the procedure below should be performed.
-Before performing the 'fine tune' autotune procedure, the 'regular' autotune procedure that precedes this should normally be performed.
+Before performing the 'fine tune' autotune procedure, if possible, perform the autotune procedure on the preceding page.

 - 1. Set the equipment up in the exact configuration it will be used.
 If the heater has its own thermostat or power controls, turn both as high as they'll go.
 With this procedure it's not necessary for the equipment to start at room temperature.
 This procedure can be performed at any time and any temperature. - 2.
-Set the controller to the appropriate power level (see Section 3.6).
-Turn the controller and heater on, then enter the desired set point temperature. - 3.
+Set the controller to the appropriate power level (see Section 3.7).
+Make sure the timer circuit is set to ON (i.e., the timer window displays On; see Section 3.5).
+Turn the Over Temperature Protection Circuit (7) to the OFF position.
+Turn the controller and heater on then, enter the desired set point temperature. - 3.
 Press and hold in both the ▲ and ▼ buttons (for 3 seconds) on the front of the temperature meter until the word "tunE" appears in the display then release both buttons. - 4.
 Press the ▲ button (5 times) until "CyC.t" appears in the display (if you go past this setting, press the ▼ button until you get back to it). - 5.
-First hold in the '' button, while holding in the '' button press the ▼ button.
+First hold in the '' button, while holding in the '' button press the button.
 Continue to hold both buttons in until the display reads "A --", or "A ##" where "##" is some number. - 6.
 Release the '' button and press the ▼ button until "tunE" once again appears in the display. - 7.
-Press and hold the '' button and "tunE" will change to "off" to indicate that autotune is currently off. - 8.
-While holding in the '' button, press the ▲ button to change the display to "At.SP", then release both buttons. - 9.
+Press and hold the '' button and "tunE" will change to "off" to indicate that autotune is off. - 8.
+While holding in the '' button, press the ▲ button to change the display to "At.SP", and release both buttons. - 9.
 Press and hold both the ▲ and ▼ buttons (≈ 3 seconds) until the temperature appears in the display.
 The controller is now in its autotune mode.
 While in autotune the display alternates between "tunE" (for autotune) and the process temperature.
 When the autotune sequence is done (this may take in excess of an hour) the controller stops displaying "tunE" and only displays the process temperature.
-[To abort autotune manually, repeat steps 3, 8 and 9 except in step 8 press the ▼ button until "off" is displayed].
+[To abort autotune manually, repeat steps 3, 8 and 9 except in step 8, press the ▼ button until "off" is displayed].

 Autotune Errors.
 The autotune routine can fail for several reasons.
 If it fails, the controller displays the error message "tunE" "FAiL".
 To remove this message turn the controller off for 10 seconds.
 Try the procedure titled "Autotuning the Controller for Very Fine Control" above.
 If autotune fails again, call and discuss your application with one of our engineers.
-A common problem when tuning at high temperatures or with large volumes is for the heater to be under powered.
+A common problem when tuning at high temperatures or with large volumes is for the heater to be underpowered.
 A more powerful heater may be needed (contact J-KEM for assistance).